stanfordnlp/CoreNLP/_pages/cmdline.md

 ## Quick start

-Note: Stanford CoreNLP 3.9.1 requires Java 8, but works with Java 9 as well.
-If using Java 9, make sure to add this Java flag to avoid errors:
+Note: Stanford CoreNLP 3.9.1 requires Java 8, but works with Java 9/10 as well.
+If using Java 9/10, you need to add this Java flag to avoid errors:

 ```
 --add-modules java.se.ee